Richard Cole: Contributions to published accounts

 Following Led Zeppelin's breakup in 1980, Cole contributed to unofficial Led Zeppelin biographies, most infamously Stephen Davis' biography Hammer of the Gods.
 Cole claimed he was only paid $1250 by Davis for his revelations, which make up a large proportion of the book.
 Davis for his part has claimed that Cole "was responsible for much of the mayhem around Led Zeppelin."

 In an interview with New Musical Express magazine in 1985, Robert Plant dismissed many of the claims made by Cole in Davis' book, and discussed why Cole was removed as tour manager:

 Cole also wrote his own book, an unofficial account of the band called Stairway to Heaven: Led Zeppelin Uncensored, with Richard Trubo.
 Cole's book raised the ire of Jimmy Page, who once commented:

 Led Zeppelin bass player John Paul Jones expressed similar views about Cole's reliability, stating in a magazine interview that Cole's accounts are "a mish-mash of several stories put together, usually with the wrong endings and making us look like miserable bastards rather than the funsters we were."
 Jones was so incensed at the depiction of John Bonham in Cole's book Stairway to Heaven that he decided never to speak to Cole again.
 In an interview with PR-Inside online magazine, Jones also claimed when he had once asked Cole about why he'd exaggerated the group's behaviour for that book, Cole explained that "he'd been a drug addict who needed the money".

 Despite the bitterness felt by Plant, Page, and Jones about their former road manager, Cole was invited to the VIP section of the Led Zeppelin reunion in 2007.

 Death

-Cole died at Chelsea and Westminster Hospital on 2 December 2021, at the age of 75 after losing his battle from cancer.
+Cole died at Chelsea and Westminster Hospital on 2 December 2021, at the age of 75 after a battle with cancer.